-- Goal Setting Skills – These modules involve choosing and working toward individual’s goals.
+- Goal Achievement Skills – Choosing and working toward an individual’s goals.

-- Executive Function Skills – These modules target approaching tasks in an organized manner and time management and flexibility.
+- Executive Function Skills – Approaching tasks in an organized manner, time management, and flexibility.

-- Emotion Regulation Skills – These modules target coping with stress and accepting corrective feedback.
+- Emotion Regulation Skills – Coping with stress and accepting corrective feedback.

-- Social Skills – These modules target getting help when needed and social skills for college and work.
+- Social Skills – Getting help when needed and professional social skills.